TradeshiftCN/maven-setup-orb/README.md

-# Tradeshift maven orb
+# Tradeshift orb

-Setting up CircleCI to build maven projects the Tradeshift way
+Setting up CircleCI to build projects the Tradeshift way

 To use this orb, try: